bennyschmidt/ragdoll-studio/examples/instant-salesperson/arthas-react/README.md

 >
 > Answer: I've found some great Easter gifts for kids at Walmart!
 Check out the Dudley's Easter Egg Party Pack for $13.98, Reese's Milk Chocolate Snack Size Peanut Butter Eggs Easter Candy for $3.96, Bluey Talking Bluey Plush for $19.97, Fun Express 12 pieces Large Solid Color Easter Bamboo Baskets for $34.40, Kit Kat, Reese's and Whoppers Assorted Flavored Easter Candy for $19.44, Time and Tru Women's Tiered Midi Dress with Puff Sleeves for $19.98, Medium Round White Paper Rope Easter Basket with Bunny Ears for $13.37, and Bluey Dance and Play 14 inch Animated Plush with Phrases Songs for $34.97.
 Happy Easter!
 >

-#### Images

-The DALL-E 2 images here are pretty irrelevant, and generating one takes up the bulk of the model cost (and time it takes to respond), so ideally we'll modify it to pull an image directly from the page, or even provide only text without an image.
-We will probably also want to provide the URL to buy the product.

 #### Instant salesperson